Civilian Conservation Corps: Founding

 As governor of New York, Franklin D. Roosevelt had run a similar program on a much smaller scale, known as the Temporary Emergency Relief Administration (TERA).
 It was started in early 1932 to "use men from the lists of the unemployed to improve our existing reforestation areas."
-In its first year alone, more than 25,000 unemployed New Yorkers would be active in its paid conservation work.
-Long interested in conservation, as president, Roosevelt proposed to Congress a full-scale national program on March 21, 1933:
+In its first year alone, more than 25,000 unemployed New Yorkers were active in its paid conservation work.
+Long interested in conservation, as president Roosevelt proposed a full-scale national program to Congress on March 21, 1933:

-He promised this law would provide 250,000 young men with meals, housing, workwear, and medical care for working in the national forests and other government properties.
+He promised this law would provide 250,000 young men with meals, housing, workwear, and medical care in exchange for their work in the national forests and other government properties.
 The Emergency Conservation Work (ECW) Act was introduced to Congress the same day and enacted by voice vote on March 31.
 Roosevelt issued Executive Order 6101 on April 5, 1933, which established the CCC organization and appointed a director, Robert Fechner, a former labor union official who served until 1939.
 The organization and administration of the CCC was a new experiment in operations for a federal government agency.
 The order directed that the program be supervised jointly by four government departments: Labor, which recruited the young men; War, which operated the camps; the Agriculture; and Interior, which organized and supervised the work projects.
-A CCC Advisory Council was composed of a representative from each of the supervising departments.
+A CCC Advisory Council was composed of a representative from each of those departments.
 In addition, the Office of Education and Veterans Administration participated in the program.
-To end the opposition from labor unions (which wanted no training programs started when so many of their men were unemployed) Roosevelt chose Robert Fechner, vice president of the International Association of Machinists and Aerospace Workers, as director of the corps.
-William Green, head of the American Federation of Labor, was taken to the first camp to demonstrate that there would be no job training involved beyond simple manual labor.
+To overcome opposition from labor unions, which wanted no training programs started when so many of their members were unemployed, Roosevelt chose Robert Fechner, vice president of the International Association of Machinists and Aerospace Workers, as director of the Corps.
+William Green, head of the American Federation of Labor, was taken to the first camp to see that there was no job training involved beyond simple manual labor.